Classification: Tyrosine Kinase Inhibitor

 How to Take Regorafenib

-Regorafenib comes as 40 mg tablets, four tablets are to be taken at the same time once a day for a total daily dose of 160 mg for 21 days out of a 28 day cycle (3 weeks on, 1 week off).
-Your care team may adjust your dose based on your individual treatment plan.
-Swallow the tablet whole after a low-fat breakfast (containing less than 600 calories and less than 30% fat).
+Regorafenib comes as a tablet to be taken by mouth.
+Your dose and how often you take this medication will be decided by your healthcare provider.
+Swallow the tablet whole after a low-fat meal (containing less than 600 calories and less than 30% fat).
+Talk with your provider about low-fat meal options for you.
 Do not break, chew or crush the tablets.
 If you miss a dose, take it as soon as you remember on that day.
 Do not take two doses in one day to make up a missed dose.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.